-- Cross staves between the fighters - Confirm that both combatants are ready to begin - Ask each combatant if they are ready - Announce something like "For honor and glory, lay on!"
+- a.
+Cross staves between the fighters

+- b.
+Ask each combatant if they are ready

+- c.
+Announce something like "For honor and glory, lay on!"

 The marshals may move to observe the combat, but if there are four (4) corner judges, this should not be necessary.
 The words "lay on" are the signal that combat is to begin.
 This is universal for all manners of combat.